Select your base

 Please select your date

-Guide to the Llangollen Canal
+Llangollen Canal Guide

-A brief history of the Llangollen Canal
+History of the Llangollen Canal

 The Llangollen Canal’s history began when the canal was part of the Ellesmere Canal, first proposed in 1791 by a group of industrialists who owned coal mines and ironworks near Llangollen.
 If they could link this mining area to the River Mersey in the north and the River Severn in the south with a Mersey canal then they could distribute their goods more easily.